 - If the Big Bad is revealed to be non-human as a Tomato Surprise or assuming his monstrous true form, it usually makes it OK to kill them if it wasn't before.
 Double points if that form is that of a snake or other reptile.

 - Clones, parallel universe duplicates, and other Doppelgangers are often considered expendable, even if they absolutely are biologically human and sentient and independent individuals with personalities.
 Restoring an AI from a backup copy is often treated like a Disney Death.
 This is all provided at least one "instance" of each character survives. ("Sorry, but we only need one flannel shirt-wearing comic relief guy.")
 The thing is, it should be more like a twin sibling dying, but it tends to be treated more casually instead, like Immortal Life Is Cheap.
+This can vary, however, as while the story can kill them freely without consequence, many writers prefer to let their deaths affect the characters with all the pathos such a close death could incur.
+Whether actually treating it like a sibling/twin death, a warning about the path they could be taking (in the case of an Evil clone/alternate self) or the consequences of failing (with alternate universes or Bad Future selves).

 - Vampires, although technically among the undead, have variable ranges simply because they usually have more personality.
 Most characters can kill them anyway even if they're Technical Pacifists.
 Certain depictions of Batman and King Graham from King's Quest have killed off Dracula with favorable karmic results (With Graham, the Fan Remake takes a different route), even when killing anything is anathema to them.
 The idea here, as well as with the other undead mentioned above, may be "Well, technically, they're already dead, so it's okay!
 And anyway, Vampires are Always Chaotic Evil!"